quiltdata/t4/docs/Walkthrough/Installing a Package.md

+You can install a package either in whole or in part.

 ## Finding
-Before you can install a package you need to know that it exists, and how to get it.

 As explained in ["Building a Package"](Building%20a%20Package.md), packages are managed using **registries**.
 There is a one local registry on your machine, and potentially many remote registries elsewhere "in the world".
 Use `list_packages` to see the packages available on a registry:

 ```
 $ python
 >>> import t4

 >>> t4.list_packages()  # list local packages

-<<< ["username/packagename", "otherusername/otherpackagename"]
+["namespace/packagename", "othernamespace/otherpackagename"]

 >>> t4.list_packages("s3://my-bucket")  # list remote packages

-<<< ["user1/seattle-weather", "user2/new-york-ballgames", ...]
+["user1/seattle-weather", "user2/new-york-ballgames", ...]
 ```